samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 >
 > "Yes, a person is a fool to store up earthly wealth but not have a rich relationship with God."

+**What were the things the man thought much of?
+What were the things the man thought little of?
+How did this lack of balance happen?**

+**How much can you relate to this kind of lack of balance in your life?**

-This man was smart and capable.
+This man was smart and successful.
 He planned well for his future.

 But his picture of reality was too small.

-He was focused on his barns and his belly.
-He narrowed all of reality to himself — his appetites, his plans, his comfort.
+What is real to him?
+His barns and his belly.
+It's all about him - his desires, his plans, his comfort.
 He had no thought for his soul, for eternity, or for God.
 When he died, he was completely unprepared.

 **The question for us: Are we rich toward God — or only rich toward ourselves?**

----

-**Discussion Questions:**

-1. What does the rich fool teach us about what we are paying attention to?
-2. How much of your thinking today is focused on things that will not matter in 100 years?
-3. What would it look like to be "rich toward God" in your life right now?